 We hope these plans do not need to be put into practice, but it is important you are aware of these arrangements and know we are prepared for all eventualities in these uncertain times.
 Individual schools and nurseries will continue to provide you with specific details on these plans.

-Schools will re-open for pupils on Wednesday, August 12, with the preceding two days (August 10 and 11) allocated as staff development days for staff.
+Schools reopened for pupils on Wednesday, August 12, with the preceding two days (August 10 and 11) allocated to staff development days for staff.

 For more information, please read our news story that was published on 31 July.

 Stirling Council implemented new Scottish Government guidance on the use of face coverings by pupils and staff in schools and on school transport on Monday, 31 August.